noahehall/theBookOfNoah/linux/docker/docker_new.md

   docker exec app /tools/dir/new/program # inject new app
 ```

+## networking
+  - communicating between processes that may/not share the same local resources
+  - protocol
+    - agreed upon standards
+  - network
+    - defined in the way that network interfaces are linked together
+    - the links between itnerfaces determines an interfaces IP address
+  - network interface
+    - has an IP address and represents a location
+    - messages are delivered to and received from network interfaces
+    - single points in larger networks
+    - ethernet inteface
+      - connects to other interfaces and processes
+    - loopback interface
+      - not connected to any other interface
+      - enables use of network protocols to communicate with other programs on the same computer
+    - port
+      - a recipient/sender of messages at a specific number at a specific IP address
+      - defined as part of the Transmission Control Protocol (TCP)
+    -

 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images